pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 ## Overview

-PresideCMS provides a simple mechanism for creating custom `401`, `404` and `500` error pages while providing the flexibility to allow you to implement more complex systems should you need it.
+Preside provides a simple mechanism for creating custom `401`, `404` and `500` error pages while providing the flexibility to allow you to implement more complex systems should you need it.

 ## 404 Not found pages